OCA/web/web_widget_domain_editor_dialog/readme/USAGE.md

 example with a user filter:

 1. Enter debug mode.
-2. Go to the *Debug menu* and select the option *Manage Filters*
+2. Go to the *Settings > Technical > User Interface > User-defined Filters*
 3. Create a new one
 4. Put a name to the filter and select a model (e.g.: Contact)
-5. Click on the record selection button and a list dialog opens.
+5. Click on the record selection button and a list dialog will be opened.
 There you can either:

 > - Select individual records: those ids will be added to the domain.